Contact: Julie Keckstein, email@example.com

 In fulfilling its responsibilities, the Parish Finance Council must be directed by the values of the Gospel as well as by good business practice.
 Efficient and effective use and management of parish resources must be measured as much by their contribution to the parish mission and ministry as by commonly accepted business standards.

-The Council consists of nine lay members who are appointed by the Pastor and serve three-year terms.
-Upon completion of the initial term, the Pastor may request that a board member continue to serve for another three-year term.
+The council consists of nine lay members who are appointed by the Pastor.
+Each council member serves a three-year term unless the Pastor requests otherwise.
 The Finance Council meets approximately six times throughout the year in the Parish Office.

 The purpose of the 12-member council is to advise and assist the Pastor in matters of importance to the parish, provide strategic planning and foster communication and coordination among parish organizations.
 Members are elected each spring by parishioners and serve three-year terms.
 The council meets monthly, usually on the third Thursday of the month.
-Meetings are open to all members of the parish (PGC compliance required to be a council member).
+Meetings are open to all members of the parish.
+All council members are required to complete the Protecting God's Children training program.

 Stewardship of Treasure